raducu5700u/CommandWave/playbooks/tutorials/02_Variables.md

 # No command needed - use the interface:
 # 1. Locate the "Variables" section in the sidebar
 # 2. Click the "Add Variable" button
-# 3. Enter variable name and value
+# 3. Enter a Variable Title (user-friendly display name)
+# 4. Enter a Variable reference (no spaces allowed, automatically prefixed with $)
+# 5. Optionally provide an initial value
 ```

 ### 2. Defining Variables in the Terminal